aiplanethub/pre-work-python/variables-data-types-and-operators/865-Variables, Data Types and Operators.md

 ## Operators

-* Operators are used to perform simple operations such as additions, comparisons etc on variables and values.
+* Operators perform simple additions, comparisons, etc., on variables and values.
-* Python supports the following types of operators, we will be looking at some of the commonly used operators.
+* Python supports the following types of operators.
+We will be looking at some of the commonly used operators.